ALYSSA RAMSAY | CELLIST

 Described as having “marvellous facility, and extraordinary musical sensibilities”, cellist Alyssa Ramsay has performed across Canada and in Europe, focusing mainly on inspiring a love of classical music in rural communities in a chamber music setting.
 She is the newest cellist of the Winnipeg Symphony Orchestra, beginning her orchestral career with them in the 2019/2020 season.
 Less recently, she won the Regina Musical Club Competition, where she performed on January 10, 2016, as part of the Regina Musical Club Series.
 In addition to winning first place at The Glenn Gould School Chamber Music Competition with the Vero Piano Quartet in 2013 and second place with the Amara String Quartet in 2014, Mrs. Ramsay was also a finalist in The Glenn Gould School Concerto Competition in 2013 and a winner of the Saskatchewan Music Festival Association Concerto Competition in 2012.

 Crimson String Quartet’s debut album, Crimson Sunrise, was released in 2012.
 Having collaborated with McGill University’s Sound Recording Area, the album features works by Haydn, Shostakovich, along with pop arrangements of the Beatles and Led Zeppelin.

-To continue along the path of becoming a well-rounded musician, Mrs. Ramsay recently completed Suzuki Teacher Training at The Royal Conservatory of Music in Toronto, and is now a Certified Suzuki Cello Teacher.
-She is establishing a private studio in Toronto, fusing the teaching methods of John Kadz, Johanne Perron and the Suzuki method to create a completely new approach to teaching.
+To continue along the path of becoming a well-rounded musician, Mrs. Ramsay completed Suzuki Teacher Training at The Royal Conservatory of Music in Toronto, and is now a Certified Suzuki Cello Teacher.
+She is establishing a private studio in Winnipeg, fusing the teaching methods of John Kadz, Johanne Perron and the Suzuki method to create a completely new approach to teaching.